-When an employee is demoted to a class with a lower salary range, the employee's salary will be reduced to any point between the minimum and the anchor point of the range for the lower class which provides for a salary decrease.
-Upon the recommendation of the department head and the approval of the Human Resources Director, the salary of the employee may be set at any point on the salary range that provides for a decrease in pay.
+When an employee is demoted to a classification with a lower maximum salary, the employee's salary will be reduced to any point between the minimum and the Designated Control Point of the lower classification which provides for a salary decrease of at least one-percent (1%) of base pay.

-If an employee is rejected during the probationary period from a position achieved through promotion or if the employee returns to the position by choice, the employee's salary shall be restored as though the promotion had not occurred.
+If an employee is rejected during the probationary period from a position achieved through promotion or if the employee returns to the lower classification by choice, the employee's salary shall be restored as though the promotion had not occurred.
 Upon recommendation of the appointing authority, the employee may receive any salary adjustment for which employee would have been eligible by having remained in the former position.

-The effective date of all demotions shall coincide with the first day of the pay period coinciding with or following approval of the action.
+The effective date of all demotions shall be the first day of the pay period coinciding with or following approval of the action.

-Salary on Leave of Absence
+G. Salary on Leave of Absence

-An employee returning from an authorized leave of absence who was eligible for a salary increase during the leave, shall be reviewed by the department head within sixty (60) calendar days from the employee's return to work.
-Changes in salary are not effective during a leave but must be effective beginning the pay period following the completion of the review.
-Changes in salary due to an equity adjustment shall be effective irrespective of leave status.
+An employee returning from an authorized leave of absence who was eligible for a salary increase during the leave, shall be reviewed by the Department Head within sixty (60) calendar days from the employee's return to work.
+The evaluation should consider the work completed for the entire rating period.
+Changes in salary are not effective during a leave but must be effective beginning the pay period following the completion of the review but in no case later than 60 calendar days from the employees return.

-G. Supervisory (Compaction) Differential
+H. Supervisory (Compaction) Differential